rofrankel/mingal/README.md

 In a nutshell, you use mingal by sublcassing `mingal.Candidate` and passing your sublclass to `mingal.sim`.
 You'll almost certainly want to override at least the `compute_fitness` method.
-Each method's docstring should be sufficient for you to override it when applicable.
+Each method's docstring should be sufficiently explanatory for you to override it when applicable.

 In many cases, it will be easiest for you to maintain the bit string gene representation and override only the `compute_fitness` method; this lets you